plan-net/core4/docs/source/config.rst

 core4 uses both the :mod:`pymongo` and the :mod:`motor` MongoDB database access driver.
 The synchronous :mod:`pymongo` driver is used by the core4 job execution framework.
-The asynchronous :mod:`motor` driver is used in conjunction with :mod:`tornado` ioloop in the core4 ReSR API and widget framework.
+The asynchronous :mod:`motor` driver is used in conjunction with :mod:`tornado` ioloop in the core4 ReST API framework.

 To simplify MongoDB database connection all core4 classes derived from :class:`.CoreBase` automatically request synchronous connection.
 All core4